The

 produced a complete ship listing, with some milestones', from

-1660 to early 19th Century, including a number of vessels previously
+1660 to mid 19th Century, including a number of vessels previously

 unrecorded in the standard references.